darktable-org/dtdocs/content/module-reference/processing-modules/velvia.md

 : The strength of the effect

 mid-tones bias
 : Reduce the effect on mid-tones in order to avoid unnatural skin tones.
-Reducing the mid-tone bias reduces mid-tone protection and makes the overall velvia effect stronger.
+Reducing the mid-tone bias decreases mid-tone protection and makes the overall velvia effect stronger.